 The United States National Guard is the reserve component of the United States Army that supplements the army by providing additional combat units.
 The National Guard units are overseen by both the state and federal governments.

 The Army National Guard and the Air Force Air National Guard make up the National Guard.
 Guard members can be mobilized and deployed to protect the nation both domestically and internationally during times of war.

 What does it mean when they call in the National Guard?

 When a state governor activates the National Guard, it means that it is required to assist with a domestic crisis.
 Natural disasters, terrorist attacks, civil unrest, and war-like situations are all examples of crises.
 Aside from domestic missions, the federal government could even mobilize National Guard personnel for active duty for overseas military operations.

 What jobs are available in the National Guard?

 There are over 150 different jobs available in the Guard.
-Infantry, Air Defense, Medical, and Military Police are examples of Guard career fields.
-Opportunities are also available in intelligence, technology, engineering, aviation, and many other fields.
+Infantry, Air Defense, Medical, and Military Police are some of the careers available in this branch.
+Opportunities exist in intelligence, technology, engineering, aviation, and a variety of other fields.

-In addition to taking our practice tests, you may also want to consult our study guides for additional study tips and information that can help you increase your score even more.
+In addition to taking our sample tests, you may want to consult our study guides for additional study tips and information to help you improve your score even further.

-Don’t forget you can take our free National Guard ASVAB practice test as many times as you like and each time you do take it we will reorder the questions to create a new learning experience for you.
-Let’s practice now!
+Remember that you can take our free National Guard ASVAB practice test as many times as you want, and the questions will be reordered each time to provide you with a new learning experience.
+Let’s begin practicing right away!